microsoft/PowerApps-Tooling/.github/pull_request_template.md

-## Type

-Only keep relevant type.
-Delete the rest and this comment.
 If this is related to an issue open in GitHub, please link it to this ticket and put the URL here.

-- Bug fix
-- Enhancement
-- Documentation
-- Fix breaking change
-- Update to Git files
-- Testing/Error reporting

 ## Problem